doivglser/mindevenviro-windows/README.md

 * "user@host:~/mindevenviro-windows/sudo mde-setup"

+# USAGE:

 * You can edit your Projects with your favorite IDE, I use in Windows 10: "Notepad++", from within Windows Explorer in the Documents folder.

+* check if apache2 is running: "sudo /etc/init.d/apache2 status"

+* check if mysql is running: "sudo /etc/init.d/mysql status"

+* Run on Windows IE or an other Browser you like: http://127.0.1.1/dwww/ for Debian Manual Pages

+* Run on Windows IE or an other Browser you like: http://127.0.1.1/testphp/ for for your PHP stuff.